skrapeit/skrapeit-docs/README.md

 > Hold on, hold on.
 I'm already knowing a library that is doing what you described, it's called [jSoup](https://jsoup.org) or I could could just use Selenium in order to behave in the manner mentioned above.

 Nearly true. **Skrape{it}** is using jSoup internally to parse HTML documents.
 But since jSoup is written in Java it's neither null-safe nor intuitiv to use and read.
 Skrape{it} ****abstracts the idea of jSoup but it's easy to use by having a focus on readability by simplicity.
-Furthermore, Skrape{it} offers the possibility to verify expectations by offering a DSL that is specifically designed to do HTML-related assertions.
+Furthermore, Skrape{it} offers the possibility to verify expectations by offering a DSL that is specifically designed to do HTML-related assertions and bindings for well-known testing libraries and HTTP clients.

 ### Open source